 Richmond clean tech startup tops Innovate BC-New Ventures Competition

 Vancouver, BC – Richmond-based Volta Air has won the 2018 Innovate BC-New Ventures Competition grand prize of $110,000.
 The startup has created a cost-effective and sustainable refrigeration solution for the urban delivery market.
 Volta Air topped the 10 finalists that advanced to the final round of the six-month, four-round competition.
 Nelson’s Cyberdontics and Vancouver’s Medimap took home the second and third place prize packages, valued at $60,000 and $35,000 respectively.
 Cyberdontics is bringing precision robotics and digital automation to the field of dentistry, while Medimap is reducing wait times at walk-in clinics by more than 50 percent.
 “Congratulations to all of the award winners and nominees.
-Every year, the Innovate BC-New Ventures Competition showcases the best and brightest new startups in B.C.,” said Bruce Ralston, Minister of Jobs, Trade and Technology.
-“This year, the tradition continued with an impressive list of competition graduates who are on the pathway to bringing their ideas to the next level and further elevating B.C. as a leader in Innovation in its modern meaning is a "new idea, creative thoughts, new imaginations in form of device or method".
-Innovation is often also viewed as the application of better solutions that meet new requirements, unarticulated needs, or existing market needs..”
+Every year, the Innovate BC-New Ventures Competition showcases the best and brightest new Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. in B.C.,” said Bruce Ralston, Minister of Jobs, Trade and Science or knowledge put into practical use to solve problems or invent useful tools..
+“This year, the tradition continued with an impressive list of competition graduates who are on the pathway to bringing their ideas to the next level and further elevating B.C. as a leader in A new method, idea or product..”
 The winners of the 18th annual competition were recognized at an awards ceremony Monday evening at the TELUS World of Science.
-The ceremony officially kicked off Vancouver Startup Week.
+The ceremony officially kicked off Vancouver A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model.
+Week.
 The Innovate BC-New Ventures Competition also awards industry-specific packages, recognizing startups for their commitment to innovation in specific sectors and markets.

 2018 Innovate BC-New Ventures Competition Winners